keylime/keylime/README.md

 ### Manual

-keylime requires Python 2.7.9 or newer for proper TLS support.
+keylime requires Python 2.7.10 or newer for proper TLS support.
 This is newer than some LTS distributions like Ubuntu 14.04 or centos 7.
 See google for instructions on how to get a newer Python onto those platforms.

 It also requires the following python packages:

 * pycryptodomex>=3.4.1
 * tornado>=4.3
 * m2crypto>=0.21.1
-* pyzmq>=13.0
+* pyzmq>=14.0
-* setuptools
+* setuptools>=0.7
 * python-dev

 The latter of these are usually available as distro packages.